-- Cross Domain Solutions: May assist in identifying anomalous or malicious network traffic indicating an exploitation attempt or successful compromise. - Databases: May assist in identifying anomalous or malicious application or user behaviour indicating an exploitation attempt or successful compromise. - Domain Name System services: May assist in identifying attempts to resolve malicious domain names or Internet Protocol addresses indicating an exploitation attempt or successful compromise. - Email servers: May assist in identifying users targeted with phishing emails thereby helping to identify the initial vector of a compromise. - Gateways: May assist in identifying anomalous or malicious network traffic indicating an exploitation attempt or successful compromise.
+- Artificial intelligence applications: May assist in identifying anomalous or malicious code or user behaviour indicating an exploitation attempt or successful compromise. - Cross Domain Solutions: May assist in identifying anomalous or malicious network traffic indicating an exploitation attempt or successful compromise. - Databases: May assist in identifying anomalous or malicious code or user behaviour indicating an exploitation attempt or successful compromise. - Domain Name System services: May assist in identifying attempts to resolve malicious domain names or Internet Protocol addresses indicating an exploitation attempt or successful compromise. - Email servers: May assist in identifying users targeted with phishing emails thereby helping to identify the initial vector of a compromise.